 2x Founder | Brand Builder | Creator | Investor Featured in Forbes, Ad Week, Poosh, The Skinny Confidential Over 110,000 people follow Amanda to learn how to get the most out of life.
 Single mom x3 Teaching Productivity to emerging Leaders via Morning Brew

 Welcome to Life's a Game, a weekly newsletter to help ambitious people build a more meaningful and integrated life.
 Was this sent to you?
 Subscribe here so you don't miss the next one.
-What If We Put Intention Before Design ↓ Quick Spin: What a “perfect day” meditation revealed about my true desires Why imbalance isn’t the enemy in a world telling you it is A journaling exercise that can change how you allocate your time Thanks for keeping Life's a Game free!
-I used to think Mercury was just...
+Intentional Serendipity ↓ Quick Spin: How I got "lucky" meeting my partner Definition ➡️ Intentional serendipity 4 ways to get luckier, intentionally 🧩 Thanks for helping keep Life’s a Game free!
+Struggling to put the personal in personal brand?
+You’re not alone.
+And it doesn’t have to be so hard.
+I teamed up...